olaidekashimawo/Chicago_Car_Crashes/README.md

  * Traffic Crashes - Crashes: https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if
  * Traffic Crashes - Vehicle: https://data.cityofchicago.org/Transportation/Traffic-Crashes-Vehicles/68nd-jvt3
  * Traffic Crashes - People: https://data.cityofchicago.org/Transportation/Traffic-Crashes-People/u6pd-qa9d

-### Business Understanding

-This project seeks to create a multi-classification model to accurately identify the primary contributory cause of car crashes in Chicago
-I will analyze the data of car crashes to determine which factors are most likely to lead to injury and build a predictive model to alert help emergency medical services dispatchers of the potential injury.

 ### Data Dictionary